 3) A coworker of Matt’s, who just moved into a home with a huge barn that they are tearing down soon and not needing all the wood from

 The third option obviously would have been our first choice (as it would have been free), but the wood available there wasn’t usually thick enough for what we were wanting, and we weren’t sure how some of it would hold up to the elements (since the boards we were interested in came from the interior).
 We did, however, get some thick 4×4 boards for the corners/middle from here, which saved us about $20 or something like that.

 After talking it out with various people, the decision came down to whether we wanted to save some money by going with the untreated wood (which would likely need replacing in a few years) or splurge a bit and get the treated wood (which should last a lot longer).
-As I usually am all for spending more money in the first place to avoid having to replace cheaper things in the short run, we decided to bite the bullet and go for the treated wood (which was cheapest/most available) at Home Depot.
+As I usually am all for spending more money in the first place to avoid having to replace cheaper things in the long run, we decided to bite the bullet and go for the treated wood (which was cheapest/most available) at Home Depot.

 A place we could have for sure saved more money than we did was actually in buying the screws to fit the beds together.
 We knew we wanted screws that wouldn’t rust and that would hold up to the outside elements really well, so we bought a big box of stainless steel screws that we *thought* would cover the whole project.
 Come to find out, we really should have determined how many screws we’d need total before we bought any, especially since the screws we bought for the second bed ended up being quite a bit cheaper and just as durable, simply because we went for a slightly smaller size.